Lindfield - 10 miles

 Cross the road into Francis Road, passing the red brick and timber front of Old Place.
 Continue past the church as the road bends to the left.
 As the road turns to the right go straight on along a path between a high wall and a fence.
 Keep going until you reach another path.
 Turn left and continue until you come to the farm at Hangman’s Acre.
 Pass the entrance to the farm and into the field in front of you.
 Now follow the footpath downhill until you cross a bridge over a small stream.

 Go across the field and soon you will come to the River Ouse (and Lindfield golf course over the other side of the river).
 Follow the path along the river until you come to a road.
-On the opposite side of the road, a flight of steps lead you down to a pool where the river, when in full flow, rushes out from under the bridge cascading down to the pool in a foaming torrent.
-Returning to the road, cross the bridge and walk past East Mascalls Cottages and East Mascalls Farm.
+Turn left, crossing over the river, and walk past East Mascalls Cottages and East Mascalls Farm.

 After passing East Mascalls House, and before the road disappears around the bend, you should see a footpath sign over the other side of the road.
 Follow this path, past the clubhouse and into the next field.
 Now walk along the lefthand side of the field and continue to Little Plummerden Cottages.
 Once you have passed the cottages take the footpath on the right.
-Now take the footpath on the right and continue towards Great Plummerden Farm.
+About 300 yards up the hill take a gate in a fence on the right.
+The footpath now descends towards Great Plummerden Farm.

 When you are ready to move on, continue over the railway and down the bank.
 Once you are away from the railway start picking your way across a series of small fields.
 Start by following the footpath until you come to a style.
 Then cross the corner of the field to another style.
 In the middle of the next field there is a style in the middle of a fence.
 Once over the fence go diagonally across the corner of the field until you come to a road.
 Cross the road and take the footpath to the right.
 You will pass a deep lake left over from previous quarry working.